-In February 2010, Endeavour acquired an option to purchase the San Sebastián silver-gold properties in Jalisco State from IMMSA, also known as Grupo Mexico, one of the largest mining companies in Mexico.
+In February, 2010, Endeavour Silver acquired an option to purchase the San Sebastián silver-gold Properties in Jalisco State from Industrias Minera México S.A. de C.V.
+(IMMSA), also known as Grupo Mexico, one of the largest mining companies in Mexico.

-Endeavour holds the Terronera Project through its 100% owned Mexican subsidiary, Endeavour Gold Corporation S.A. de C.V. ("Endeavour Gold").
-Endeavour Gold holds the Terronera Project through its 100% owned subsidiary Minera Plata Adelante S.A. de C.V. ("Minera Plata").
+Endeavour Silver holds the Terronera Project through its 100% owned Mexican subsidiary, Endeavour Gold Corporation S.A. de C.V.
+(Endeavour Gold).
+Endeavour Gold holds the Project through its 100% owned subsidiary Minera Plata Adelante S.A. de C.V.
+(Minera Plata).

-At present, the Terronera Project is comprised of 13 mineral concessions.
-The core group of 10 concessions totalling 3,388 hectares (ha) were owned by IMMSA.
+At present, the Terronera Project is comprised of 13 mineral concessions totaling 6,159 hectares (ha) and certain surface lands upon which mining surface operations, mineral processing, and tailings and waste rock storage are proposed to occur.
+The core group of 10 concessions totaling 3,388 ha were owned by IMMSA.
 These concessions cover the main area of the known mining district.
-In 2013, Endeavour completed the acquisition of a 100% interest in the San Sebastián properties from IMMSA.
-IMMSA retained a 2% NSR (net smelter return) royalty on mineral production from the San Sebastián properties.
+In 2013, Endeavour Silver completed the acquisition of a 100% interest in the San Sebastián Properties from IMMSA.
+IMMSA retains a 2% NSR royalty on mineral production from the properties.

-In 2012, Endeavour also filed and received title for 2 concessions (San Sebastián FR.
+In 2012, Endeavour Silver also filed and received title for 2 concessions (San Sebastián FR.
 1 and FR.
-2) totalling 2,078 ha.
-Additionally, in 2013, Endeavour filed a total of 7 concessions (San Sebastian 12, San Sebastian 13, San Sebastian 14, San Sebastian 15, San Sebastian 16, San Sebastian 17 and San Sebastian 18) totalling 4,163 ha.
+2) totaling 2,078 ha.
+Additionally, in 2013, Endeavour Silver filed a total of 7 concessions (San Sebastian 12, San Sebastian 13, San Sebastian 14, San Sebastian 15, San Sebastian 16, San Sebastian 17 and San Sebastian 18) totaling 4,163 ha.
 Titling of these concessions is still pending, with the exception of San Sebastian 17 which is already titled (693 ha).

-The annual 2014 concession tax for the San Sebastián Properties was 693,658 Mexican pesos (pesos), which is equal to US\$47,838 at an exchange rate of 14.50 pesos to US\$1.00.
+The annual 2016 concession tax for the San Sebastián Properties was 4,485,679 Mexican pesos (pesos), which is equal to US \$224,283 at an exchange rate of 20 pesos to US \$1.00 dollar.